MaikMichel/dbFlux/README.md

 `plugin/f123/COM.COMPANY.YOUR.PLUGIN/src`.
 To export the plugin from the database you have to call the command: "dbFlux: Export APEX Plugin".
 This will create the plugin-file itself, like: `com_company_your_plugin.sql`.
 This is the file, you will deploy/install into other environments.

 Additionaly you can export your static plugin files in order to edit them in VS-Code.
 In this case you call the command: "dbFlux: Export Plugin Files".
 This will create the files, which belongs to the plugin itself underneath the src-folder of your plugin (src/css, src/img/ src/js, ...).
-To export just the current file you are working with, call the command `dbFLux: Export Plugin File (current)`.
+To export just the current file you are working with, call the command `dbFlux: Export Plugin File (current)`.

 ## Compile JS/CSS and Upload Files to APEX Plugin [#](#features 'Jumpt back to Features')